valikrakots/userCompaintsREST/readme.txt

+This is a project written during my internship.
+Project is a fully REST service to process users' complaints.

 To see info about project structure go to(get method): http://127.0.0.1:8000/api - for simple user http://127.0.0.1:8000/api/admin - for superuser(you should create superuser